Alcohol, not Ebola, possible cause of Briton's death in Macedonia

 The Skopje hotel where the Briton was staying remained in lockdown on Friday, guarded by police who have let none of the 25 people inside leave since Thursday.
 Ten more people are in isolation in hospital, including the ambulance crew.

-Another Briton traveling with the man was quoted by a Macedonian news portal, Telegraf.mk, as denying he had been drinking heavily.
+Another Briton travelling with the man was quoted by a Macedonian news portal, Telegraf.mk, as denying he had been drinking heavily.
 "He drank, but no more than anyone else," he said.

 If alcohol poisoning is confirmed as the cause of death, the episode would underscore the degree of panic and difficulty hospitals and governments face in responding to the threat of the disease spreading in Europe, with a nurse in Spain the first to have contracted Ebola outside of Africa.